 If your iPhone pairs to an Apple Watch, by design your paired iPhone does not chime when a new text arrives.
-Instead, it routes alerts to your Apple Watch, especially when the iPhone is locked.
+Instead, Apple routes your alerts to your Apple Watch, especially when the iPhone is locked.

 If you’re experiencing a problem with notifications not routing to your Apple Watch correctly, it’s best to unpair and then repair your Apple Watch to your iPhone.

 Most of our iDevices come with a side switch that mutes audio.
-So take a look a see if your device’s Ring/Volume (iPhone) or Side Switch (some iPad models) and toggle it OFF.
+So take a look at your device’s Ring/Volume (iPhone) or Side Switch (some iPad models) and toggle it OFF.

-If your switch shows orange, it’s on.
-For most devices, that means it’s in silent mode and vibrates for all alerts and incoming calls.
-On some iPad models, you can set the side switch to either mute or screen rotation.
-With these models, go to Settings > General > Use Side Switch To and check which feature you selected (mute or lock rotation.)
+- If your switch shows orange, it’s on.
+For most devices, that means it’s in silent mode and vibrates for all alerts and incoming calls

 Saved by the Bell!